foliovision/fv-wordpress-flowplayer/readme.txt

 We heard about problems when using some fancy pro templates like OptimizePress (read below for fixing instructions) or Gantry framework.
 These templates often break the Wordpress conventions (probably as they often try to add too many non-template functions, like video support built-in into the template).
 We can debug the issues for you, just head over to our website and order the pro support.

-= I'm using OptimizePress template. =
+= I'm using OptimizePress version 1 template. =

 First click the "Check template" button on the pluging settings screen.
 It will likely report an issue like: